-Three additional species found in adjacent areas, but not yet recorded from the Pacific Northwest, are included for comparative purposes as noted under the closest species: Nannfeldtiella guildeniae, Sarcosoma globosum, and Urnula craterium.
+Three additional species found in adjacent areas, but not yet recorded from the Pacific Northwest, are included for comparative purposes as noted under the closest species: Sarcosoma globosum, Urnula craterium, and Nannfeldtiella guildeniae (the last may be in Pseudombrophila of Pyronemataceae).

-Most of the larger cup fungi found are in the order Pezizales with Sarcosomataceae being one of the five families that have cup-shaped fruiting bodies.
-In order to key out Sarcosomataceae genera and species from other genera within the order Pezizales, the reader is referred to Harold J. Larsen's "Key to General of Operculate Cup Fungi (Pezizales) of the Pacific Northwest and Rocky Mountain Region" included in the Pacific Northwest Key Council keys.
+Most of the larger cup fungi found are in the order Pezizales with Sarcosomataceae and Chorioactidaceae being two of several families that have cup-shaped fruiting bodies.
+In order to key out these genera and species from other genera within the order Pezizales, the reader is referred to Harold J. Larsen's "Key to Genera of Operculate Cup Fungi (Pezizales) of the Pacific Northwest and Rocky Mountain Region" included in the Pacific Northwest Key Council keys.

-The Sarcosomataceae described here either have not been tested for edibility or are very small sized, and as a result this family is generally not considered to be edible.
+The species described here either have not been tested for edibility or are very small sized, and as a result fruitbodies from these families are generally not considered to be edible.

 1a Fruiting body showing some obvious gelatinous tissue when cut, usually 2-8 cm broad; more or less top-shaped, at least when young